AI-powered resource discovery. Free. For everyone who serves.

 Geordie Graham — Board

 2x founder, YC alum.
 Co-founded Ample Labs.
-Product and UXR.
+Product and user experience, thought leader in UXR.

 Kay Taylor